- 1 What is Mardi Gras? / Why is Mardi Gras celebrated?

 What are King Cakes?

 New Orleans Mardi Gras is full of lots of time-honoured traditions like the King Cake.
-The New Orleans King Cakes comes from their French counterparts.
+The New Orleans King Cakes originates from their French counterparts.
 The King Cakes are decorated with purple, green, and gold sugar icing.

 Hidden inside every King Cake is a tiny plastic baby.
 When the King Cake is cut up whoever receives the piece with the baby must throw the next party.
 New Orleans sells over 500,000 king cakes and another 50,000 King Cakes are shipped outside New Orleans.